Tree Preservation Orders (TPO)

 The communities and Local Government Department have produced a guide to tree preservation procedures that may help further.

-Trees in Conservation Areas - Section 211 Notices
+Trees in conservation areas: Section 211 Notices

 Trees in conservation areas which are already protected by a TPO are subject to the normal TPO controls.
 But the Town and Country Planning Act 1990 also makes special provision for trees in conservation areas which are not the subject of a TPO.

-Under section 211 anyone proposing to cut down or carry out work on a tree in a conservation area is required to give the LPA six weeks' prior notice (a 'section 211 notice').The purpose of this requirement is to give the LPA an opportunity to consider whether a TPO should be made in respect of the tree.
+Under section 211 anyone proposing to cut down or carry out work on a tree in a conservation area is required to give the LPA 6 weeks' prior notice (a 'section 211 notice').The purpose of this requirement is to give the LPA an opportunity to consider whether a TPO should be made in respect of the tree.

 Applying to carry out tree works

 If you wish to carry out work to a tree on private land that is covered by a Tree Preservation Order or lies within a conservation area, you will need to complete a treework request - private land application form.
-For further information, please visit our Applying To Carry Out Tree Works page.

 Dead or dangerous trees

 You are required to plant a suitable replacement tree during the next available planting season and notify us that the work has been carried out.
 On notification, we will visit to confirm that the tree has been planted.
 The replacement tree will be covered by the existing Tree Preservation Order.
+If the danger is not immediate the tree does not come within the meaning of the exception.

 Finding a tree surgeon

 Whilst a lot of people advertise their services as tree surgeons, not all are qualified or experienced enough to carry out quality work.
 Visiting the Arboricultural Association website provides further information and a list of suitably qualified operatives.
-In addition, you are advised to visit our Finding A Tree Surgeon page for further on selecting a tree surgeon.